jackcooper1245/jackcooper1245.github.io/_posts/2020-11-09-algorithms_and_allieviating_your_blues.markdown

  How're we following along so far?
 It can be confusing at first, but think of it like this.
 The function compares all of the elements against each other to find the one with the lowest value.
 It then removes and returns the lowest as the return value of this function.
 This means that when we call this function we will always be returned the lowest element of an array.

  How do we use this to order an array?
-We have already figured out how to find the lowest element of an array, so now we can go ahead and add that to out `` sorted; `` array.
-Now if we could go back to that array that has had the lowest element removed and run the process again and get the next lowest and added that to the ``sorted;`` array we'd begin to get a picture of what the original unsorted variable would look like.
+We have already figured out how to find the lowest element of an array, so now we can go ahead and add that to our `` sorted; `` array.
+Now if we could go back to that array that has had the lowest element removed and run the process again and get the next lowest and added that to the ``sorted;`` array we'd begin to get a picture of what the new sorted array would look like.
 Now we'd just need to do this for each element of the array and we'll have sorted it won't we.

  To do this we can write another function: